ryanpeterson08/Band-Tracker/readme.md

 # Band Tracker App

-#### Web app that allows user add clients and stylists, as well as update and delete them, 12/16/2016
+#### Web app that allows user to add clients and stylists, as well as update and delete them, 12/16/2016

 #### By Ryan Peterson